 Together Venafi and HashiCorp make it easy for DevOps teams to go fast and for Security teams to get the visibility, intelligence, and policy enforcement they require to protect the business.

-This blog is the first part of a series that explores the integration methods currently available between Vault and Venafi as a Service (formerly called Venafi Cloud).
+This blog is the first part of a series that explores the integration methods currently available between Vault and Venafi as a Service (now called TLS Protect Cloud).

 As businesses operate in multi-cloud or hybrid models, they require a set of standard, common services to achieve consistency, agility, and speed.
 Venafi and HashiCorp together, aim to provide a consistent platform that enables teams to move fast and safely, while providing agility and freedom of choice over where applications run.

 The integration options for Vault and Venafi appear in the form of Vault plugins: Venafi Secrets Engine (vault-pki-backend-venafi) and Venafi Monitor Engine (vault-pki-monitor-venafi).
-Vault integrates with the Venafi Platform (see blog 1 and blog 2) and Venafi as a Service.
+Vault integrates with the Venafi Platform (see blog 1 and blog 2) and Venafi.

 The Venafi Platform is well suited for organizations that need enterprise scalability, workflow and integration options both on-premise and in the cloud.

-Venafi as a Service is Venafi’s SaaS offering that allows DevOps teams to quickly obtain policy compliant certificates from your organization’s approved CA without requiring you to install or manage software.
+Venafi’s SaaS offering allows DevOps teams to quickly obtain policy compliant certificates from your organization’s approved CA without requiring you to install or manage software.

-This post explores using the vault-pki-backend-venafi with Venafi as a Service, which serves the targeted use case of connecting trusted third-party certificate authorities to Vault, enabling developers to use native Vault commands to request certificates from leading CAs such as GlobalSign and DigiCert.
+This post explores using the vault-pki-backend-venafi with Venafi, which serves the targeted use case of connecting trusted third-party certificate authorities to Vault, enabling developers to use native Vault commands to request certificates from leading CAs such as GlobalSign and DigiCert.

 Additional details about the workflows between Vault and Venafi can be found in this whitepaper.